 According to research at Carnegie Mellon University, your body loses its ability to regulate its inflammatory responses as immune cells become less sensitive to regulating hormonal signals.
 This creates health damaging chronic inflammation in your body.

-Inflammation along with higher blood sugar and insulin levels caused by elevated cortisol is a contributor to weight gain and excess belly fat.
+Inflammation along with increased calorie intake, blood sugar and insulin levels caused by elevated cortisol is a contributor to weight gain and excess belly fat.

-The effects of cortisol extend beyond its direct impact on the body.
-Another problem with continually maintaining high cortisol levels has to do with another vital hormone produced by the adrenal glands.
+Another problem with continually maintaining high cortisol levels is its effects on DHEA, another vital hormone produced by the adrenal glands.

-When the adrenal glands release stress hormones, they are not releasing the DHEA hormone responsible for cell repair.
+When the adrenal glands release stress hormones, they do not release DHEA, which is responsible for cell repair.
 The adrenals are either making one of these hormones or the other at any given moment.

 When DHEA hormone levels are low, the body does not have the biological resources to repair itself.
 The body can't function properly and is more vulnerable to disease.
 DHEA also protects us from stress and the effects of cortisol.
 It slows aging, strengthens the immune system and improves mood.

-If you are concerned about being healthy, you need to create conditions that favor the production of the DHEA hormone.
+If you are concerned about being healthy, you need to create conditions that favor the proper dhea-cortisol ratio by keeping distress at bay.

 It takes about thirty minutes after a stressful event for the body to break down cortisol molecules.
 They are reassembled into the necessary building blocks for DHEA.
-If you keep thinking stressful thoughts, these thoughts trigger the stress response, not an opportunity for healing and repair.
+If you keep thinking stress response triggering thoughts, you rob your body of the opportunity for healing and repair.

 A little stress now and again is not a bad thing.
 It provides an energy boost to help you achieve your goals.
-It is chronic dis-stress that has short and long-term health consequences that permanently compromise your health and cause you to age faster.
+It is chronic dis-stress that has short and long-term negative effects of cortisol that compromise your health and cause you to age faster.

 Do not kid yourself into thinking you can compartmentalize your stress and keep it in your head.
 The brain communicates to the body with lightning speed,and the entire body gets the message to activate the stress response.